Big Data Analytics for Manufacturing Businesses: How to Leverage Existing Data for Insights?

 For example, by using predictive analytics, manufacturers may know in advance when a machinery requires maintenance and/or replacement, which helps to plan advance production schedule or maintenance workload.
-Having access to this insights allows production floors to avoid risk of downtime due to unexpected machinery maintenance.
+Having access to these insights allows production floors to avoid the risk of downtime due to unexpected machinery maintenance.

 In particular, due to its high complexity nature, analytics projects usually involve various specific challenges which manufacturers need to work up in advance in order to avoid failure, as follows:

 - Data and Analytics strategy: This is the critical factor ensuring the success of the manufacturing company's analytics project.
-A clearly defined plan with detailed goals and milestones will allow manufacturer to govern all the stages of implementations with necessary effort and resources.
-Also, as part of data and analytics strategy, companies also need to consider how to collect and prepare the big data, ensuring data is of high quality and suitable for the analytics project.
+A clearly defined plan with detailed goals and milestones will allow the manufacturer to govern all the stages of implementations with the necessary effort and resources.
+Also, as part of the data and analytics strategy, companies also need to consider how to collect and prepare the big data, ensuring data is of high quality and suitable for the analytics project.

 Read more about: “Key Factors to consider for a good data strategy”

-- Apply advanced analytics at company-wide level: Finally, from successful experimentation, businesses need to apply advanced data analytics across businesses, ensuring a stable and effective solution.
+- Apply advanced analytics at a company-wide level: Finally, from successful experimentation, businesses need to apply advanced data analytics across businesses, ensuring a stable and effective solution.

-Even though manufacturing companies are already aware of the various benefits of big data analytics, many are still hesitant to take actions.
+Even though manufacturing companies are already aware of the various benefits of big data analytics, many are still hesitant to take action.
 This could be due to many reasons including the continuous use of outdated legacy or on-premise applications which are incompatible for data collection and analysis.

 Besides, many key employees at manufacturing companies might feel that they are already overwhelmed with their daily activities to adopt big data analytics.
 As a solution, companies can hire data scientists from external agencies to help reduce the workload, transforming the legacy systems of data storage and recording into a modern system capable of big data analytics.